 Start by obtaining a copy of your free credit report and scores.
 You can get a copy of your credit report for free at www.annualcreditreport.com.
 You can obtain your free scores from Credit Karma and Credit Sesame.
-While these credit scores will not be the same scores a lender looks at it will give you a good idea of where you stand credit wise.
+While these credit scores will not be the same, a lender who looks at it will give you a good idea of where you stand credit-wise.

 Credit utilization accounts for 30% of your overall credit rating.
 Only your payment history has a bigger impact on your FICO credit score.
 Try to keep your credit card balances below 15% of the credit limit.

 Highlight compensating factors that reduce risk to your mortgage lender